godotengine/godot-docs/classes/class_os.rst

 Returns the dots per inch density of the specified screen.
 If ``screen`` is ``-1`` (the default value), the current screen will be used.

+**Note:** On macOS, returned value is inaccurate if fractional display scaling mode is used.

-On Android devices, the actual screen densities are grouped into six generalized densities:
+**Note:** On Android devices, the actual screen densities are grouped into six generalized densities:

 ::